Kanharajput/ReactCompStateList/README.md

 - we can have as many return a function as we want but the condition is that only one should execute at a time. means all should show a different condition.

+- Passing style dynamically.
+From js file to css
+    Here in react js styles are passes as a js object
+    ```
+    style={{background: "red"}}
+    ```
+    Outer curly is for dynamic values, inside curly is the object